 The Razer Cynosa V2 is a great wired gaming keyboard with full RGB backlighting and programmable macros.
 It has rubber dome switches that feel light to type on, but may feel too mushy for some people and can be compared to the generic keyboards that accompany most PC purchases.
 It has programmable macros and full RGB backlighting, both of which can be customized in the Razer Synapse 3 companion software.
 Unfortunately, there's no onboard memory, and it feels cheap.
 Overall, this could be a great choice for casual gaming but isn't suited for competitive hardcore gamers.

 The Razer Cynosa V2 is a great keyboard for gaming.
 Despite scoring much better than the original Razer Cynosa Chroma, it offers a very similar typing experience and feels almost identical.
-While it doesn't have a wrist rest, ergonomics are still decent as it has two incline settings to help you optimize your comfort level.
 It has customizable RGB backlighting.
 Unfortunately, it uses ABS plastic keycaps which feel very slippery.
 Also, the switches are very light and may not be the best choice for hardcore gaming.

 The Razer Chroma V2 is a wired-only keyboard and can't be paired with mobile devices.